-Blinds and curtains should be closed when the sun is at its peak.
+Blinds and curtains or roman shades should be closed when the sun is at its peak.
 This will prevent hot sunlight from seeping into your home, as it can quickly heat up a room.
 If you cannot afford to block out all of the light coming in through your windows, use thin blinds or drapes that allow for some airflow throughout.
 Additionally, you could consider installing blackout shades on top of them if they just simply won’t cut it during hot summer days!

 Use a fan or air conditioner to circulate cool air throughout your home